prathibha13/Insurance-Claim-Prediction/README.md

 # Insurance-Claim-Prediction
 I will give a brief outline of my approach towards solving the given problem statement.

-#### Problem Statement : To predict Workers Compensation claims using the realistic data
+#### Problem Statement : To predict Workers Compensation claims using a realistic data
 I figured out that it is a regression problem by looking at the data and the problem statement.With this in mind,I approched solving the problem in the following way.
 ### Approach :
 1. Pre-processing: